wjayee/tp/docs/UserGuide.md

 Format: `list`

 * The list is sorted by the name of the animal in alphabetical order.
-* Can be use after using the `find` command to list all animals again.
+* Can be use after using the `search` command to list all animals again.

 #### Deleting an animal: `delete`
 Deletes the specified animal from the address book.